 When I was growing up, we always did what the doctor said.
+We had no reason to even consider needing to advocate for ourselves.
 Why?
 Because he was the doctor, and the doctor always knows best.

 But what if they don’t?